mosmith3asu/DFT_Blackjack-master/readme.md

 another card or not within 4 seconds”
 - Level 3 - Medium Time Pressure (High TP): Participants are instructed to ”make your decision to take another card or not within 3 seconds”

+# Procedure
+Trials are created to ensure that all possible combinations of player (N = 8 possible sums from 12 to 19) and dealer cards (N = 9 cards from 2 to 10) are presented in random order.
+Combinations of player cards that equal a possible sum were randomly sampled from possible combinations (e.g., for a sum of 14, 4 and 10 as well as 6 and 8 are equally likely).
+This results in N = 72 trials spanning the possible combination of cards presented.
+After each trial, a blank screen will appear for 350ms followed by an exclamation mark indicating that their decision was recorded.
+If the participant does not does not make the decision in the alloted time, they will see a red ”X” and that decision will be appended to the end of the current trial.
+Participants can then press the ”spacebar” to advance to the next trial where they respond to ”Take an additional card?” by pressing the ”b” key labeled ”yes” or pressing the ”n” key labeled ”no”.
+All 72 trials were repeated over three experimental blocks (time pressures) for a total of N = 216 decisions in this experiment.
+Order of the experimental blocks will be randomized to mitigate order effects influencing the results of analysis.
+Before the experiment begins, instructions describing the simplified blackjack game is given.
+After the instructions, participants are given three practice trials.
+Participants are encouraged to ask questions at any time.
+Data collected from participants will consist of 1) their choice (hit/stay) of each trial and 2) their response time to their decision.
+Also, basic demographic information (age and sex) will be collected before the experiment.
+4

 # Code Overview
 - _/environment/..._